danrustia11/agriapp_iot/2_environment_setup.md

     <img height="500" width="700" src="/tutorial_images/adminer_configuration.png"/>

    Press CTRL+O then ENTER to save the file.
+Press CTRL+X to exit the text editor.
    Restart apache to apply the changes.

    ```bash